syl20pro/syl20pro/readme.md

 - with OpenClassrooms : _UML > ITIL_
 - with Microsoft Learn : _Power BI_

-> It may be too much, but I like to learn and I make time for that.
-I am a perpetual student.
+> It may be too much, but I like to learn and in this life I'm a perpetual student.

 ## 📚My current readings